-It’s no secret that driving can be a lonely profession, with truckers often struggling to stay connected while on the job.
-Road transport is also tough work, requiring drivers to spend practically all day rumbling along in a relatively confined cab.
-Any chance, then, for truckers to settle in and make the interior of their vehicle a little more cozy is always a welcome opportunity, especially for those operating sleeper-cabs over long hauls.
-That’s why we’re breaking down 20 ways to feel at home in the cab: Continue reading “20 Ways to Feel at Home in the Cab”
+Driving can be lonely, tough work, especially over the holidays when most people expect to celebrate with family.
+Any chance, then, for truckers to add a little more cheer to their vehicle is always a welcome opportunity, especially for those operating sleeper-cabs over long hauls.
+Here are 12 ways to feel at home in your cab over the holidays: Continue reading “12 Ways to Feel at Home in Your Cab Over the Holidays”